 - Cradle to Cradle Design at Herman Miller: Moving Toward Environmental Sustainability is a Harvard Business Publishing case that highlights the importance of company selection, values, and decision-making processes in a decision about whether to switch from toxic PVC to an alternative material to be used in chair arm pads.

 - IKEA’s Global Sourcing Challenge: Indian Rugs and Child Labor (A) is a Harvard Business Publishing case that demonstrates how a company’s commitment to its values can help it address the child-labor problem in the sourcing of its carpets.

 - Fighting Corruption at Siemens is an interactive HBS case that represents both a failure (as the culture allowed bribery to continue long after the law had changed in Germany to no longer allow it) and a success as the company demonstrates its efforts to change its culture in a systematic way and over time.

-- More research is needed on the role of selection.
+- Exploring the role of employee selection in ethical culture.
 Can organizations select members and leaders who will be more ethical, meaning less effort is needed to enculturate them?
 (See some ideas on our Personality and Personnel page)

-- Chapter 5 in Trevino & Nelson.
-Managing Business Ethics.
-6th Edition provides a detailed overview of the approach outlined above.
+- Chapter 5 in Trevino & Nelson Managing Business Ethics: Straight Talk about How to Do It Right, Seventh Edition.
 [Read our book summary of the 5th edition.]

 - HR Can’t Change Corporate Culture By Itself, Harvard Business Review, November 2016.